|Today, October 31, 2017, on our fifth anniversary of traveling the world, taken on the veranda at the villa in Atenas, Costa Rica.

-It felt great to be back in Atenas to the lovely villa, especially today as we celebrate our five year anniversary of traveling the world.
+It felt great to be back in Atenas to the lovely villa, especially today as we celebrate our fifth anniversary of traveling the world.
 With a blissfully sunny day upon us and most assuredly pool time after we’re done posting, it will be yet another day to celebrate life.

-For these reasons and more, long ago, we decided to enhance our experiences by staying for longer periods in most countries when our schedule allows it.
-Had we been the types of travelers to constantly be on the move, we’d never have lasted five years.
+For these reasons and more, long ago, we decided to enhance our experiences by staying for more extended periods in most countries when our schedule allows it.
+Had we been the types of travelers to be on the move constantly, we’d never have lasted five years.

-In 28 days we’ll do a full transit of the Panama Canal, an amazing feat of human labor and ingenuity.
-How can we not appreciate this, even though it’s our second transit in these past five years when on our first cruise in January 2013?
-We’re certain we’ll be as in awe this second time as we were the first, now that the new larger canal has been completed.
+In 28 days, we’ll do a full transit of the Panama Canal, an impressive feat of human labor and ingenuity.
+How can we not appreciate this, even though it was our second transit in these past five years on our first cruise in January 2013?
+We’re sure we’ll be as in awe this second time as we were the first, now that the new larger canal has been completed.

-We continue to be grateful and humbled by the world around us; by the opportunity presented to us as a result of years of hard work in order to make this possible; for experiencing this adventure together; and ultimately, sharing it with all of YOU.
+We continue to be grateful and humbled by the world around us, by the opportunity presented to us due to years of hard work to make this possible, for experiencing this adventure together, and ultimately, sharing it with all of YOU.